 - Leveling caps prevent sliding while in use

-- Foot pedals pivot and have adjustable straps
+- The foot pedals pivot and have adjustable straps.

 There is so much more to this rower than space allows!

 The Cons of the Obsidian Surge Water Rowing Machine